evanjamesjackson/lastipy/README.md

 <h1>Lastipy</h1>
-<b>Lastipy</b> is a Python library combining the APIs of Spotify and Last.fm, with scripts for things like creating customized recommendation playlists, automatically saving new releases, etc.
+<b>Lastipy</b> is a Python library combining the APIs of Spotify and Last.fm, with scripts for creating customized recommendation playlists, automatically saving new releases, etc.
 <h2>Prerequisites</h2>
 You will need API keys for Last.fm: https://www.last.fm/api/ and for Spotify: https://developer.spotify.com/documentation/web-api/<br/>.
 <h2>Installation</h2>